 - clear overture of this ancient human response when we feel stressed

 I am really excited to start you on this journey and I hope to add a lot of value to your life as a whole.

 Nutrition is remarkable in its ability to have people with completely opposite views saying they have science to support completely opposite views.

-Welcome to Dynamism Biohack, my name is Dr. Matt Hammett Wellness & Nutrition Expert, Lifestyle Trainer and Movement Enthusiast.
-In each week I’m going share with you how to make the right nutritious choices despite conflicting expert opinions where I help you to discover how to unlock your inner aborigine or your inner greatness.
+Welcome to Dynamism Biohack, my name is Dr. Matt Hammett Wellness & Nutrition Expert, Lifestyle Trainer, and Movement Enthusiast.
+In each week I’m going to share with you how to make the right nutritious choices despite conflicting expert opinions where I help you to discover how to unlock your inner aborigine or your inner greatness.
 Thank you for spending this time with me today, so let’s get into the training.

 THE IRON WILL

 The strength of our hearts and thoughts to receive wisdom is like that of a piano.
 If the keys are kept properly tuned, in harmony with one another, beautiful music is created.
 If not, then there is only chaos.

 When our hearts are primed and ready to receive wisdom, they will produce a heavenly song and joyous harmonies.
 An iron will is something all human beings are capable of creating.
 Dynamic people use their willpower as part of their routine in daily life, so as to create these melodies of sorts.

 Psychologists know that individuals who exhibit better control of their attention, emotions, and actions are always better off than Caged people.
 More and more, research from academic institutions and professors is demonstrating that Dynamic people who use their willpower have happier and healthier relationships.
 They are better off financially and healthier than the Caged people.
 They are better able to deal with conflict and overcome adversity.
 They even live longer.